-The population of Rio de Contas originated at the end of the 17th century, when travellers from Goiás and the north of Minas Gerais, on their way to the city of Salvador, capital of the Province of Bahia, founded a small settlement, which was named Crioulos – a resting point for the exhausting trek.
+The population centre of Rio de Contas originated at the end of the 17th century, when travellers from Goiás and the North of Minas Gerais founded a small settlement, on their way to the City of Salvador, capital of the Province of Bahia, founded a small settlement called Crioulos – a resting place for the tiring journey.

-A small octagonal chapel was then built, dedicated to Our Lady Santana.
-Soon afterwards, auriferous veins and gravel were discovered in the bed of the Rio de Contas Pequeno, in its tributaries and in the surrounding hills.
+A small octagonal chapel was built, dedicated to Our Lady of Santana.
+Soon after, auriferous veins and gravel were discovered in the bed of the Rio de Contas Pequeno, in its tributaries and in the surrounding hills.

-The Jesuits who accompanied the bandeirantes built a church under the invocation of St Anthony.
-In 1718, the first parish of the Alto Sertão Baiano or Sertão de Cima was created, called the parish of Santo Antônio de Mato Grosso.
+The Jesuits who accompanied the Bandeirantes built a church under the invocation of St Anthony.
+In 1718 the first Parish of Alto Sertão Baiano or Sertão de Cima was created, called the Parish of Santo Antônio de Mato Grosso.

 At the beginning of the 18th century, the Jesuits built another church, 12 kilometres below the village of Crioulos, dedicated to Our Lady of Livramento.

-On 20 October 1722, two towns were created in the interior of Bahia: the towns of Santo Antônio de Jacobina and Nossa Senhora do Livramento e Minas do Rio de Contas.
+On 20 October 1722, two cities were founded in the interior of Bahia: the towns of Santo Antônio de Jacobina and Nossa Senhora do Livramento e Minas do Rio de Contas.

-Authorised by the Royal Charter of 27 November 1723, Vasco César de Menezes commissioned Colonel Pedro Barbosa Leal to found the town, which he did in 1724.
-The creation was approved by Royal Provision dated 09 February 1725.
+Authorised by the Royal Charter of 27 November 1723, Vasco César de Menezes commissioned Colonel Pedro Barbosa Leal to found the city, which he did in 1724.
+The foundation was approved by Royal Provision dated 09 February 1725.

-The Royal Provision of 2nd October 1745 authorised the town’s move to the village of Crioulos, on the plateau where the city of Rio de Contas stands today.
+By Royal Provision of 2nd October 1745, the city was authorised to move to the village of Crioulos, on the plateau where the City of Rio de Contas stands today.

-Elevated to a town, the village of Crioulo was renamed Vila Nova de Nossa Senhora do Livramento e Minas do Rio de Contas.
+Elevated to town status, the village of Crioulo was renamed Vila Nova de Nossa Senhora do Livramento e Minas do Rio de Contas.

-With the transfer of the town centre, the Salvador metropolitan government ordered the construction of the Town Hall and Jail, the Town Hall, the Foundry House and the Pelourinho.
+With the transfer of the city centre, the Metropolitan Government of Salvador ordered the construction of the City Hall and Jail, the City Hall, the Foundry, the House and the Pelourinho.

 Imagens Aéreas de Rio de Contas